Eccleria/ewibot/doc/twitter.md

 - `idx > 0` means some tweets are missing.
 - `idx === 0` means that the db is up to date.
 - `idx === -1` means that the tweet id in `db` is too old.
-The case should not happen thus the code isn't rellay worth to be implemented.
+The case should not happen thus the code isn't really worth to be implemented.

 ```javascript
   if (idx > 0) {